rdkcentral/Lightning-SDK/docs/plugins/router/navigation.md

 Router.navigate("player/1638", {a:1, b:2}, false)
 ```

-### KeepAlive Parameter
+### keepAlive

 If you are navigating from one page to another while the [lazy destroy](settings.md#lazyDestroy) feature is configured, the page from which you navigate is removed from the history stack.

 Sometimes, you might want to keep the current page from which you are navigating alive, to go back to it's original state when necessary.
 To accomplish this, you insert the data parameter `keepAlive: true` in the data object of the `navigate` function.
 As a result, the current page from which you are navigating remains in the history stack.

 For example: